TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 ## Power

-There are three options to power the board:
+There are four options to power the board, and the supported voltage range stretches from *2.3-6.0V*, depending on the input you use.